Wu'ayra Castle: Description

 Wu'ayra is a small spur castle on a narrow ridge with smooth sides.
 Its military effectiveness is due more to its remote and inaccessible location than impressive fortifications.
 Its most remarkable architectural feature is a gatehouse excavated from solid rock guarding the bridge to the entrance.

 Although the building is largely ruined, it can be described from existing remains and foundations.
 Where the rectangular castle is surrounded by a wall with a tower on the northeastern side and its entrance on the south side.
 The area of the tower from the inside is 4 x 5 m.
 It is surmounted by a barrel barrel and in the eastern wall, it has a fluency, that is, a gap for arrows, 120 cm long and 15 cm wide.
 In the northwestern corner of the castle there are the remains of a church built on a single hall system measuring 13 m by 6 m.
 A room is connected to it from the eastern side.
 There is another tower in the western wall.
 Fences, towers and the church were built of small stones whose dimensions are 40 cm x 30 cm.
 They are not precisely carved and do not have a lot of homogeneity in terms of how they were carved.

+Wu'ayra Castle is a significant cultural landmark that welcomes people from all over the world.
+It provides a window into the past and aids tourists in comprehending the background of the area.

+Architectural significance: Wu'ayra Castle is a well-preserved example of early Islamic architecture and provides insightful information about that era's construction methods.

+Wu'ayra Castle is a popular tourist destination in Jordan and brings in money for the area's economy.
+It plays a significant role in the nation's tourism sector.

+Wu'ayra Castle is a significant educational asset that gives students and academics the chance to delve into the history and culture of the area.